degski/string_split-2/README.md

     std::string s { "Cheech and, Chong" };
     auto vector = sax::string_split ( s, "and" );

-returns a vector of strings "Cheech" and ", Chong".
+returns a vector of string_views "Cheech" and ", Chong".

     std::string s { "Cheech and, Chong" };
     auto vector = sax::string_split ( s, "and", "," );

-returns a vector of strings "Cheech" and "Chong".
+returns a vector of string_views "Cheech" and "Chong".

     std::string s { "Cheech and, Chong" };
     auto vector = sax::string_split ( s, " and ", "," );

-returns a vector of strings "Cheech and" and "Chong".
+returns a vector of string_views "Cheech and" and "Chong".

 ### Dependencies